MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/winsplp/nf-winsplp-configureportui.md

 );
 ```

-## -parameters

-### -param pszServer
-[in, optional]
-Caller-supplied pointer to a string representing a server name, or <b>NULL</b> if the printer is local.
-(The port monitor can ignore this parameter.)

-### -param hWnd
-[in]
-Caller-supplied handle of the window that should be used as the parent for dialog boxes.
-If <b>NULL</b>, no dialog boxes should be displayed.

-### -param pszPortName
-[in]
-Caller-supplied pointer to a string representing the name of the port to be configured.

-## -returns

-If the operation succeeds, the function should return <b>TRUE</b>.
-Otherwise it should return <b>FALSE</b>.
-If the operation is unsupported, or is canceled by the user (either by selecting CANCEL or by selecting OK without changing configuration parameters), the function should call SetLastError(ERROR_CANCELLED), then return <b>FALSE</b>.

 ## -remarks

 Port monitor UI DLLs are required to define a <b>ConfigurePortUI</b> function and include the function's address in a <a href="..\winsplp\ns-winsplp-_monitorui.md">MONITORUI</a> structure.